psygo/flutter_firebase_auth_benchmark/README.md

 # Flutter Firebase Authentication Benchmark

-> **This was an interesting experiment but isn't really going to be scalable or easily turned into a package.
+> **This was an interesting experiment but isn't really going to be scalable or easily turned into a package &mdash; everything works though.
 What I'm going to do is turn it into a package from scratch, focusing on the Flutter native `StreamBuilder` and `rxdart` observables and Dart `Streams` to manage the state of multiple widgets when necessary, instead of using Provider or other high-level packages.
 This repo will still be up as a learning experience for others.**

 A benchmark for Authentication through Firebase in Flutter.